OpenAcousticDevices/AudioMoth-Live/README.md

 Pre-built installers are also available for macOS, Windows, Linux and Raspberry Pi [here](https://github.com/OpenAcousticDevices/AudioMoth-Live/releases/tag/1.0.0).

+The macOS and Windows installers can be double-clicked to start the installation process.
 The Linux and Raspberry Pi files are shell scripts that can be run from the command line after downloading with the commands:
 ​
 ```
 > sh AudioMothLiveSetup1.0.0.sh